 I did not expect the extreme worldview makeover on my horizon.
 I thought things were going exceedingly well.
 My career in software development was taking off.
 I met my wife and married her at the age of twenty-eight.
 We had just built a new house together.
 Surely this was what my grandfather meant by “being in charge.”
-No question as to what I believed at the time, I was the master of my fate; I was the captain of my soul.
+No question as to what I believed at the time: I was the master of my fate; I was the captain of my soul.
 So when I began to have troubles in marriage, I did not view it much differently than running up against a defect in software - I just needed to fix things and move on.
 With enough skill, intellect and effort, I thought I could face any problem and solve it.
 But it did not turn out that way.
 I reached a point at the age of thirty-one when I knew my marriage was terminal.
 I could not undo the damage.
 I believed divorce was inevitable and this change in perspective opened the door to a wider view.

 With transformation came a mission.
 I went to a nearby church and met with the pastor.
-I did not know at the time he would become a great mentor to me over the next decade.
+I did not know at the time he would become a mentor to me over the next decade.
 He explained some of the basic tenets of Christianity and we prayed together.
 I also tracked my wife down and brought her home.
 We spent the next year rebuilding our relationship.
 More than twenty years later our marriage is as strong as ever and full of blessings including two beautiful daughters.
 But returning to just a few months after becoming a follower of Christ, my wife and I joined a study group together.
 One evening we were talking about faith and reason and I emphatically proclaimed they were utterly incompatible.
 I half-jokingly professed how my left brain would handle reason and the right half would be in charge of my new faith.
 At the time I honestly believed the two domains did not intersect.
 What I omitted that evening was how unsatisfying this arrangement was for me.
 I thought it was just a burden I would have to carry.
 Yet I was on a mission, a path with Christ I had no intention of deviating from.
 A little intellectual dissonance was something I thought I could work out later.

 It is a misconception to think apologetics is only good for pre-evangelism: Tear down the roadblocks to the Gospel and more will be saved.
 Remove the obstacles at the doorstep and the door will be opened.
 To be sure, this happens.
 I have met several Christians over the years where apologetics played a significant role leading up to their conversion.
 But my testimony tells of another aspect of the apologetic enterprise.
 You may have heard the parable of the sower in Mark 4 where some of the seed fell on rocky soil.
 In such conditions the roots cannot take hold and the plant dies under the slightest environmental pressure.
 The same goes for a faith that is not integrated well into one’s worldview.
 Here apologetics helps to till the soil and tear down the fictions which prevent the flourishing of our faith.
 In the same parable, other seeds fell among the thorns which choked the plants springing up.
 I believe today the thorns are not just worries and temptations, but ideas.
 The cultural milieu we find ourselves in today, with its books, movies, social media, and education, is full of thorns contrary to the Christian worldview.
-Again, apologetics plays a critical role in clearing away falsehoods so our faith can grow with fewer impediments.
+Again, apologetics plays a critical role in clearing away falsehoods so our faith can grow with less impediment.

-In conclusion, I offer a warning to balance out my case for apologetics.
+In conclusion, I offer a warning.
 As much as I appreciate the benefits of philosophical study over the last fifteen years, I also recognize some pitfalls.
 As a new apologist I was enamored by the ability to annihilate atheist arguments.
 But I have since learned nothing ever good comes out of a heated engagement.
-Today I rarely debate staunch unbelievers unless there are third-party observers who may be persuaded by polite rational discourse.
+Today I rarely debate staunch unbelievers unless there are third-party observers who may be persuaded by cordial and rational discourse.
 Merely winning arguments is not profitable.
 On the other hand, discussing philosophical issues with honest seekers using 1-Peter-3 gentleness and respect has proven beneficial.
 All of this being said; we ought to consider our dedication.
 Spending a disproportionate amount of time in apologetic activities, neglecting other Christian disciplines, is a mistake.
 It has in the past taken me out into the arid desert for a dark night of the soul where one yearns for a single draft of living water.
 We should not neglect meeting with the Saints for encouragement and worship.
 Wrapping up a debate online or posting a blog is incomparably disappointing to one moment in the still presence of God.
 But if God occasionally chooses to use an apologetic approach through me, I'm good with it.